techworkersco/twc-site-berlin/README.md

 1. Add new language key to [en.yml](_i18n/en.yml)
 2. Add two letter iso code in [config](_config.yml).
 The order here determines the order shown on the page.
 English must be first.
 3. Inside the [i18n](_i18n) directory create a
-  - `LANGUAGE/` directory (where LANGUAGE is two letter ISO code for that language)
   - `LANGUAGE.yml` with the language key and value in its own language, for example `es: Español`

 Note, only the default [en.yml](_i18n/en.yml) must contain the names of each language.
 The other language yaml files contain just their own language key.